Combinatorial Multi-Access Coded Caching: Improved Rate-Memory Trade-off with Coded Placement: Main Results

 Using the lower bound in Theorem \ref{lowerbound}, we show the following optimality results.
 First, we prove that the rate-memory trade-off in Theorem \ref{thm:scheme1} is optimal at a higher memory regime. \begin{thm} For the $(C,r,M,N)$ combinatorial MACC scheme

 for $\frac{\binom{C}{r}-1}{r\binom{C}{r}}\leq \frac{M}{N}\leq \frac{1}{r}$. \end{thm} Proof of Theorem \ref{optimality1} is given in Section \ref{proof:thm4}. $\blacksquare$

+The optimality is shown towards the higher memory regime.
+When $\frac{\binom{C}{r}-1}{r\binom{C}{r}}\leq \frac{M}{N}\leq \frac{1}{r}$, the users would be requiring only a single subfile from the delivery phase and the server can meet that by a single coded transmission.
+Also, it is worth noting that in our proposed scheme (\textit{Scheme 1}), the delivery phase is optimal under the placement that we followed.
+Because the users in our proposed scheme and the users in the MKR scheme obtain the same subfiles from the respective placement phases.
+Thus, if we could design a better delivery phase, the same would apply to the MKR scheme.
+However, that is impossible since the MKR scheme is optimal for the placement employed.
+As the dedicated coded caching scheme (introduced in \cite{MaN}), the optimal rate-memory trade-off of the $(C,r,M,N)$ combinatorial MACC scheme is also open.

-Now, we show that the the rate-memory trade-off in Theorem \ref{thm:scheme2} is optimal if the number of users is not more than the number of files. \begin{thm} For the $(C,r,M,N)$ combinatorial MACC scheme with $\binom{C-1}{r}<N\leq \binom{C}{r}$, we have
+In the lower memory regime, when $M<N/C$, the rate-memory trade-off in Theorem \ref{thm:scheme1} is clearly not optimal, since the scheme in Theorem \ref{thm:scheme2} achieves a better rate.
+Now, we show that the rate-memory trade-off in Theorem \ref{thm:scheme2} is optimal if the number of users is not more than the number of files. \begin{thm} For the $(C,r,M,N)$ combinatorial MACC scheme with $\binom{C-1}{r}<N\leq \binom{C}{r}$, we have

 for $0\leq M\leq \frac{N-\binom{C-1}{r}}{C}$. \end{thm} Proof of Theorem \ref{optimality2} is given in Section \ref{proof:thm5}. $\blacksquare$